canopy-js/canopy-js/README.md

 So put the background on the content.
 Put language on words as they're used.
 Put history on events as they happen.
-Let the reader burrow right from their reading.
+Let the reader burrow from their reading.
 And go down into just what is key.
 This requires the same thing in many places.
 Which requires reusable pieces.